hiclick/hiclick.github.com/doc/js/docs/library.md

 ## IvanK

+IvanK.js is light Javascript library for rich 2D and 3D graphics, inspired by Flash, so it is familiar to flash developers.

+* Incredible speed
+* Easiest way to do 3D
+* "Native" programming
+* Mobile devices support

 IvanK.js is open source, but it was not meant to be developed by a huge community.
 It is very light and simple library and it should remain so.
-New features should be added very sparingly.
-If you want to make a "big extension", like particle systems, bitmap filters, animation libraries, game engines etc., you can build it on top of IvanK.
-I am looking forward to see what you can do!

-You can download current library from links below, or you can directly link your app to the latest version.

 ```markup
 <script type="text/javascript" src="http://lib.ivank.net/ivank.js"></script>